 The pharmacy has written procedures to help make sure the team works safely.
-Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
+Pharmacy team members record and review some mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It generally manages and protect people's confidential information and it tells people how their private information will be used.
+It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
 The pharmacy generally maintains the records that it must keep by law.
-However, some records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
-Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
+Some near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
 The pharmacy team highlighted 'sound alike' and 'look alike' medicines on the dispensary shelving.
-Based on previous errors, a dispensing assistant reported that she had been highlighting ramipril forms on prescriptions to ensure that she takes extra care while dispensing these medicines.
+Staff reported that they were circling quantities on dispensed containers of medicines in order to reduce quantity errors.
+'Sound alike' and 'look alike' medicines such as amitriptyline and amlodipine were highlighted on the dispensary shelving and separated accordingly.

 Dispensing incidents were recorded electronically and this included a root cause analysis as part of the error investigation.
 Every month, a Patient Safety Review was carried out by the pharmacist and trends are looked for as well as changes that need to occur to reduce the incidence of errors occurring.
 Following one of these reviews, the team had a general discussion about the areas they need to watch out for and the pharmacist would talk to each individual member of the pharmacy team about the areas they each need to be aware of.
+The pharmacy manager indicated that previous patient safety reviews had been brief due to a scarcity of near miss recording.
+This was because the pharmacy had previously lacked management for several months.